ColinFay/rgeoapi/README.md

+rgeoapi is now on [CRAN](https://cran.r-project.org/web/packages/rgeoapi/)

 # rgeoapi
-This package requests informations from the french GéoAPI inside R — https://api.gouv.fr/explorer/geoapi/
+This package requests informations from the French GeoAPI inside R — https://api.gouv.fr/explorer/geoapi/

 ##GeoAPI

-Developped by Etalab, with La Poste, l’INSEE and OpenStreetMap, the [GéoAPI](https://api.gouv.fr/explorer/geoapi/) API is a JSON interface designed to make requests on the french geographic database.
+Developped by Etalab, with La Poste, l’INSEE and OpenStreetMap, the [GeoAPI](https://api.gouv.fr/explorer/geoapi/) API is a JSON interface designed to make requests on the French geographic database.

-rgeoapi was developped to facilitate your geographic projects by giving you access to these informations straight inside R. With `rgeoapi`, you can get any coordinate, size and population of a french city, to be used in your maps.
+rgeoapi was developped to facilitate your geographic projects by giving you access to these informations straight inside R. With `rgeoapi`, you can get any coordinate, size and population of a French city, to be used in your maps.

-For an optimal compatibility, all the names (especially outputs) used in this package are the same as the ones used in the GéoAPI.
-Please note that this package works only with french cities.
+For an optimal compatibility, all the names (especially outputs) used in this package are the same as the ones used in the GeoAPI.
+Please note that this package works only with French cities.

 ##Install rgeoapi